a2z-ice/spring-cloud-with-kubernetes/docker-help.md

 # Debuging
 ```
-#First create Dockerfile with followings
+#First create Dockerfile with followings for FROM openjdk:8u222-slim image RUN apk add --no-cache tzdata do not needed
 FROM alpine
 #Set environemnt from docker file below example
 #ENV TZ="Africa/Lusaka"